CrankySupertoon/mmmr/README.txt

 - mail bugs, feature-request and new and updated mod install configurations to include in MMMR (0% done)
 - help webpages available in MMMR (0% done)
 - support other OS (0% done)
-- favorite links (additional ones can be added by dragging a hyperlink from the browser to the 'data\links' directory) (80% done)